-The Houses, the King's Council, student organizations, and the House Competition are designed to lay a vital foundation of experience for subsequent years at The King's College, as well as for future leadership.
-After the first year, many first-year students have opportunity to provide leadership through their Houses, The King's Council, or student organizations.
-In this way, The King's College is characterized by a culture in which students lead other students.
+Houses, the King's Council, student organizations, and the House Competition are designed to lay a vital foundation for subsequent years at The King's College, as well as for future leadership.
+After the first year, many first-year students have the opportunity to provide leadership through their Houses, the King's Council, or student organizations.
+In this way, The King's College is characterized by a culture in which students learn to lead among their peers.
 The collegium of official student leaders is called the Statesmanship Institute.